Apalachee: Culture

 The Apalachee are thought to be part of Fort Walton Culture, a Florida culture influenced by the Mississippian culture.

 The Apalachee were horticulturalists with stratified chiefdoms and sedentary towns and villages.
 Like many other Southeastern tribes, they have an alternating dual governmental system with a war chief and a peace chief.
 Leadership was hereditary and matrilinear.
+The Apalachee operated under a centralized political structure led by hereditary chiefs, with each town maintaining its own council and ceremonial center.
+Their society was matrilineal, and leaders often inherited power through the maternal line.
+Religious life revolved around large temple mounds, where elites conducted rituals tied to agriculture, warfare, and celestial events.

 At the time of Hernando de Soto's visit in 1539 and 1540, the Apalachee capital was Anhaica (present-day Tallahassee, Florida).
 The Apalachee lived in villages of various sizes, or on individual farmsteads of .5 acre or so.
 Smaller settlements might have a single earthwork mound and a few houses.
 Larger towns (50 to 100 houses) were chiefdoms.
 They were organized around earthwork mounds built over decades for ceremonial, religious and burial purposes.

 Villages and towns were often situated by lakes, as the Native people hunted fish and used the water for domestic needs and transport.
 The largest Apalachee community was at Lake Jackson, just north of present-day Tallahassee.
 This regional center had several mounds and 200 or more houses.
 Some of the surviving mounds are protected in Lake Jackson Mounds Archaeological State Park.

 The Apalachee cultivated maize, beans, and squash, as well as amaranth and sunflowers.
-They also harvested wild plants including persimmons, maypops, acorns, walnuts, hickory nuts, persimmons, sassafras, yaupon holly, cabbage palm (Sabal palmetto), and saw palmetto (Serenoa).
+They also harvested wild plants including persimmons, maypops, acorns, walnuts, hickory nuts, sassafras, yaupon holly, cabbage palm (Sabal palmetto), and saw palmetto (Serenoa).
 They hunted deer, black bears, rabbits, opossums, squirrels, geese, wild turkeys, and mountain lions.